Using Edge to connect your data

 • type must be opc-ua

-• datapoints is a dictionary using as key the tag name as emitted by a consumer or pipeline and value as the OPC node with an identifier or tag name.
+• datapoints dictionary mapping the tag name as emitted by a consumer or pipeline to the OPC node identifier.

 {